myherik/myherik/README.md

 - 🔭 I’m currently working on making a multiplayer snake game with node.js and socket.io
 - 🌱 I’m currently learning OS, linux, bash, Java, JS, networking and cloud computing
-- 💬 If I am you TA ask me for help on my student email or on canvas
+- 💬 If I am your TA you can ask me for help on my student email or on canvas
 - 📫 How to reach me: s341867@oslomet.no
 <!--
 [![Eriks GitHub stats](https://github-readme-stats.vercel.app/api?username=myherik&theme=synthwave&show_icons=true&count_private=true)](https://github.com/anuraghazra/github-readme-stats)